cyberbotics/webots-doc/reference/solid.md

 when selecting a top solid.
 Continuous increment is obtained by setting the step value to -1.

-- `.linearVelocity` and `.angularVelocity`: these fields, which aren't visible from the Scene Tree, are used by Webots when saving a world file to store the initial linear and angular velocities of a [Solid](#solid) with a non-NULL [Physics](physics.md) node.
+- `linearVelocity` and `angularVelocity`: these fields, which aren't visible from the Scene Tree, are used by Webots when saving a world file to store the initial linear and angular velocities of a [Solid](#solid) with a non-NULL [Physics](physics.md) node.
 If the [Solid](#solid) node is merged into a solid